GingerKiwi/GingerKiwi/README.md

 **💞️ I’m looking to collaborate on:**
 - 😸 [The Alice in Wonderland Project: Learning GitHub Open Source Workflows the Easy Way](https://github.com/GingerKiwi/alice-game) the open source project I created during Hacktoberfest 2022

 ---

+**I Can Legally Work In**

+- 🇨🇦 Canada: I was born here.
+- 🇳🇿 New Zealand/Aotearoa.
+I'm a New Zealand (Kiwi) citizen and lived in Wellington in primary (elementary) school
+- 🇬🇧 The UK.
+I'm eligable for a UK Ancestry visa becuase my Nana was from Newcastle, and my grandfather from N.Ireland.
+- 🇦🇺 Australia, and The Cook Islands, because I'm a 🇳🇿 Kiwi (not 🥝kiwi fruit!)
+-
+---

 **Interesting Facts:**